AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    }
    ```

-1. Copy and paste the `shared` client library folder to create a new client library named `production`.
+1. Copy and paste the `shared` client library folder to create a client library that is named `production`.

    ![Copy the shared client library to create a new production client library](assets/copy-clientlib.gif)

-   Copy the shared client library to create a new production client library
+   Copy the shared client library to create a production client library.

-1. Update the `categories` property of the production clientlibrary to be `cq.screens.components.production.`
+1. Update the `categories` property of the production client library to be `cq.screens.components.production.`

    This ensures that the styles are only loaded when in Preview/Production mode.

    ![Properties for /apps/weretail-run/components/content/helloworld/clientlibs/production](assets/2018-04-30_at_5_04pm.png)

-   Properties for /apps/weretail-run/components/content/helloworld/clientlibs/production
+   Properties for `/apps/weretail-run/components/content/helloworld/clientlibs/production`.

 1. Populate `/apps/weretail-run/components/content/helloworld/clientlibs/production/css/styles.less` with the following: